Audio recordings and images of Bierebo speakers

 Vanuatu’s national education policy recommends primary education in local languages wherever possible, and reportedly an imperfect orthography exists for Bierebo, but it is not known if Bierebo is widely written.
 High rates of Bislama literacy are reported for schoolchildren and recent school leavers.

-The deposit comprises over 120 audio files, as well as a number of images and some translations of narratives into Bislama.
+The collection comprises over 120 audio files, as well as a number of images and some translations of narratives into Bislama.

 Genres include traditional folk tales, personal stories, histories, and elicitation.

-Over 50 speakers aged between 11 and 75 were recorded for the deposit.
+Over 50 speakers aged between 11 and 75 were recorded for the collection.
 Recordings took place in the Bonkovio area (Bonkovio, Chavinu, Chumasumwe, Kudute, Foreland), and Brisbane, Ruwo, Yopuna, Malvasi and Lokopui.

 Acknowledgement and citation

-Users are requested to acknowledge the depositor, Peter Budd, when citing resources from this deposit.
+Users are requested to acknowledge the depositor, Peter Budd, when citing resources from this collection.

 Budd, Peter.
 2015.
 Audio recordings and images of Bierebo speakers.
 Endangered Languages Archive.
 Handle: http://hdl.handle.net/2196/00-0000-0000-0001-3F73-3.
 Accessed on [insert date here].